kdbanman/visualcrawl/docs/SemCrawl.md

 #### 1. Link Traversal ####

 - A crawler needs a place to start.
 This is done by providing one or more *seed URIs* to be dereferenced by the crawler when it starts.
 - A crawler needs a way to continue.
 This is done with a *frontier*, a master list of URIs to be crawled, and a *queue*, an immediate list of URIs to be crawled.
-It is typical for each thread of a crawl process to have its own queue, which are directly populated from the frontier.
+It is typical for each thread of a crawl process to have its own queue, which is directly populated from the frontier.

+For simplicity, imagine a single crawler thread.
 The queue is initially populated with the seed URIs, and the crawler will dereference the seeds to extract their content.
 The content is parsed and the outlinked URIs are added to the frontier.
 When the queue is exhausted, newly discovered URIs now in the frontier are used to repopulate the queue and work starts again.
 This recursive relationship, where the frontier URIs are crawled to reveal more frontier URIs, defines a pure breadth-first traversal of the web if the process is unaltered by prioritization or filtering of URIs.

 The high-level structures of seed, frontier, and queue are implemented very broadly in web crawlers:
-- Semantic crawlers Slug [{dodds}] and LDSpider, [{isele}] which is implemented in the Semantic Web Search Engine [{hogan}]
+- Semantic crawlers Slug [{dodds}] and LDSpider, [{isele}] the latter of which is implemented in the Semantic Web Search Engine [{hogan}]
 - Traditional crawlers including Mercator [{heydon}] and Google's first crawler [{brin}]
 - Historical crawlers from the advent of automated web traversal like RBSE Spider [{eichmann}] and the World Wide Web Worm [{mcbryan}]